Schneegans/Fly-Pie/docs/continuous-integration.md

   This test will pass if the amount of comments did not decrease.
 * **ShellCheck:** At each push event, all shell scripts are checked with ShellCheck.
 * **Script Functionality:** Some scripts are tested whether they correctly return errors if some software is not installed.
-* **Create Release:** This checks whether the release archive can be created successfully.
+* **Run Tests:** This checks whether the release archive can be created successfully.
-  Most importantly, this checks whether the resulting archive is not too large to be uploaded to extensions.gnome.org.
+  It also checks whether the resulting archive is not too large to be uploaded to extensions.gnome.org.
+Then, several containers are booted (using [gnome-shell-pod](https://github.com/Schneegans/gnome-shell-pod)) to test Fly-Pie on various GNOME Shell versions.

 ## [`deploy.yml`](../.github/workflows/deploy.yml)
 This runs the [`create_release.sh`](../scripts/create-release.sh) script whenever a tag is pushed.